The small locomotive takes tourists to the quieter (and better) beaches down the coast

 Due to the decreasing number of riders, there’s the risk of this service being discontinued, and of the fare being raised at any time.
 Some find it expensive, but this is more than transportation to the beaches, it’s the perfect way to enjoy the views of the sea and of the protected nature of the surroundings.
 Unless you have a car, or don’t mind going for a long walk of over one hour, this is also the only practical way to reach the quieter and better beaches on this coast.

 The final stops are in the nude section of the coast

 The most popular stops (using the signposted numbers) are:

-- Paragem (stop) 8 - Praia da Riviera beach for its surfing school
+- Paragem 8 - Praia da Riviera (and surfing school)

-- Paragem 16 - Praia da Nova Vaga beach for kitesurfing
+- Paragem 16 - Praia da Nova Vaga (kitesurfing site)

-- Paragem 17 - Praia da Bela Vista, an official nude beach
+- Paragem 17 - Praia da Bela Vista (official nude beach)

-- Paragem 20 - Fonte da Telha, the last beach with several bars and restaurants and also a nude beach
+- Paragem 20 - Fonte da Telha (the last beach and also a nude beach)

 For more information about these and other beaches on this coast, see the Costa da Caparica beaches guide.